Get all your news in one place.

 Harris was asked why she hasn’t leaned into the historic nature of her candidacy – that she is a woman of color running for the presidency.

 “I’m clearly a woman.
 I don’t need to point that out to anyone,” Harris said with a laugh.
-“The point that most people really care about is: can you do the job and, do you have a plan to actually focus on them?”
+“The point that most people really care about is: can you do the job, and do you have a plan to actually focus on them?”

 “That is why I spend the majority of my time listening and then addressing the concerns, the challenges, the dreams, the ambitions and the aspirations of the American people,” Harris continued, saying that Americans deserve a president focused on them, “as opposed to a Donald Trump, who is constantly focused on himself”.

-Harris also said she was aware that Trump might potentially try thwarting the presidential election results, noting that her team “will deal with election night and the days after as they come”.
+Harris also said she was aware that Donald Trump might potentially try thwarting the presidential election results, noting that her team “will deal with election night and the days after as they come”.

 Harris said that she is focused on campaigning over the next two weeks while noting “we have the resources and the expertise and the focus” on any potential threats to election results.
 Jackson noted that Trump declared victory before all the votes were tallied in 2020.